 The Covid-19 pandemic is creating daily challenges for everyone.
 We remain open to assist you 24/7 and have systems in place to attend to your Traffic Law matter during this time.

 The police are now issuing Court Attendance Notices to attend court 8 weeks from the date of being charged or more.
 If you have received a Court Attendance Notice this may be very worrying.
 You may prefer that the matter be dealt with quickly.
 It may be possible to have your matter listed before the Court and dealt with at an earlier date.
 We have successfully liaised with the Courts and the Police to have some matters listed early and settled quickly.
 Please contact Fourtree Lawyers on 1300 529 444 to see if your matter qualifies.

 What is Skye’s Law?

-Skye’s Law is intended to deter evasion of police and high-speed police pursuits, and the accidents, injuries and death that can occur to those involved and members of the community.
+Skye’s Law is intended to deter evasion of police and high-speed police pursuits and the accidents, injuries, and deaths that can occur to those involved and community members.